The Rossi Ranch Hand – SBR or pistol? Doesn’t matter. We want one, not least because Steve McQueen carried one in Wanted Dead or Alive.

-Mike the Mook – this article was originally published on Wednesday, July 27, 2016
+This article was originally published on Wednesday, July 27, 2016.
+It has been updated with additional imagery.

 Ever since I was a kid I had wanted a “Mare’s Leg” pistol as used by Steve McQueen in the popular television show Wanted Dead or Alive.
 McQueen’s character, Josh Randall, carried a cut-down Winchester Model 1892 as a sidearm.
 However, finding a similar firearm in any caliber was a bit cost prohibitive.
 Under the National Firearms Act, to make a concealable weapon from a firearm originally made and sold as a rifle requires payment of a $200 tax, approval from the BATFE and federal registration of the firearm as a “short-barreled rifle”.